qeesung/gitaly/doc/beginners_guide.md

 run `bundle open gitaly-proto`.
 The return value of the method should be an instance of the response object.

 There is no autoloader in gitaly-ruby.
-If you add new ruby files,you need to manually add a `require` statement in `ruby/lib/gitlab/git.rb` or `ruby/lib/gitaly_server.rb.`
+If you add new ruby files, you need to manually add a `require` statement in `ruby/lib/gitlab/git.rb` or `ruby/lib/gitaly_server.rb.`

 Finally, to test it manually using the GitLab Development Kit, GitLab must be told